TwiN/gatus/README.md

 A service health dashboard in Go that is meant to be used as a docker image with a custom configuration file.

-I personally deploy it in my Kubernetes cluster and have it monitor the status of my core applications: https://status.twinnation.org/
+I personally deploy it in my Kubernetes cluster and let it monitor the status of my core applications: https://status.twinnation.org/